 Day 4: time to go home

 It’s been a packed few days but I feel so refreshed and relaxed.
-Salento is good for the soul and on the way to the airport I cant’t stop smiling at the thought of all the beautiful places I managed to see – an enchanted piece of Italy that has nothing to envy to the more exotic locations we often prefer to travel to.
+Salento is good for the soul and on the way to the airport, I can’t stop smiling at the thought of all the beautiful places I managed to see – an enchanted piece of Italy that has nothing to envy to the more exotic locations we often prefer to travel to.

-- I stayed at La Bella Lecce Apartments, which proved to be the perfect base for this trip: it’s only 100 mt from Porta Napoli, the main gate to the town centre, rooms are super comfortable and clean, there’s free parking space in the area and the staff is 5-star!
-They also have a B&B inside Lecce’s historic centre.
+- I stayed at La Bella Lecce Apartments, which proved to be the perfect base for this trip: it’s only 100 mt from Porta Napoli, the main gate to the town center, rooms are super comfortable and clean, there’s free parking space in the area and the staff is 5-star!
+They also have a B&B inside Lecce’s historic center.